-- 1.1 (ACCESS) Timely, affordable, quality-assured customized medication is available to and accessible by patients. - 1.1.1 Federal and state egislation and regulation are promulgated with patient safety and access in mind. - 1.1.2 The supply chain and regulatory framework for compounded medications is configured so that the immediate and ongoing needs of physicians and patients for compounded medications are met. - 1.1.3 Increasingly, prescription insurance programs support affordable and accessible customized medication. - 1.2 (ADVOCACY) Public policy, legislation and regulation (state and federal) supports the needs of pharmacy compounding professionals and patients who use compounded medications. - 1.2.1 APC is seen as the leading organization representing the
+- 1.1 (ACCESS) Timely, affordable, quality-assured customized medication is available to and accessible by patients. - 1.1.1 Federal and state legislation and regulation are promulgated with patient safety and access in mind. - 1.1.2 The supply chain and regulatory framework for compounded medications is configured so that the immediate and ongoing needs of physicians and patients for compounded medications are met. - 1.1.3 Increasingly, prescription insurance programs support affordable and accessible customized medication. - 1.2 (ADVOCACY) Public policy, legislation and regulation (state and federal) supports the interests of pharmacy compounding professionals and patients who use compounded medications. - 1.2.1 APC is seen as the leading organization representing the advocacy interests of pharmacy compounders and is viewed as an essential organization to engage on compounding issues. - 1.2.2 Policy makers, legislators and regulators seek out APC's perspective prior to enacting pharmacy compounding related

-- advocacy interests of pharmacy compounders and is viewed as an essential organization to engage on compounding issues. - 1.2.2 Policy makers, legislators and regulators seek out APC's perspective prior to enacting pharmacy compounding related public policies, legislation or regulations. - 1.2.3 Members and stakeholders are aware of relevant pending and enacted legislation and regulations and of APC's legislative and regulatory positions and how those impact their compounding practice. - 1.2.4 The public is aware of the positive value pharmacy compounding professionals provide to the health-care system - 1.2.5 APC generates, collects, distills and leverages data and research related to the work of its members to advance its advocacy agenda. - 1.3 (KNOWLEDGE) Members have the knowledge and resources to excel in the pharmacy compounding profession. - 1.3.1 Knowledge and resources provided by APC including best practices, regulatory compliance and state-of-the-art patient care encourage compounding excellence. - 1.3.2 Members are recognized and valued for their knowledge and expertise. - 1.3.3 Members (and non-members) see APC as a primary resource for sharing of knowledge and resources related to pharmacy compounding excellence. - 1.4 (ETHICS) Members adhere to the highest standards of ethical practice. - 1.4.1 Members subscribe to and honor the APC Code of Ethics and demonstrate compliance with it.
+- public policies, legislation or regulations. - 1.2.3 Members and stakeholders are aware of relevant pending and enacted legislation and regulations and of APC's legislative and regulatory positions and how those impact their compounding practice. - 1.2.4 The public is aware of the positive value pharmacy compounding professionals provide to the health-care system. - 1.2.5 APC generates, collects, distills and leverages data and research related to the work of its members to advance its advocacy agenda. - 1.3 (KNOWLEDGE) Members have the knowledge and resources to excel in the pharmacy compounding profession. - 1.3.1 Knowledge and resources provided by APC - including best practices, regulatory compliance and state-ofthe-art patient care - encourage compounding excellence. - 1.3.2 Members are recognized and valued for their knowledge and expertise. - 1.3.3 Members (and non-members) see APC as a primary resource for sharing of knowledge and resources related to pharmacy compounding excellence. - 1.4 (ETHICS) Members adhere to the highest standards of ethical practice. - 1.4.1 Members subscribe to and honor the APC Code of Ethics and demonstrate compliance with it. - 1.4.2 The public recognizes and values APC members for their professional ethics. - 1.5 (PROFESSIONAL COMMUNITY) Members engage in a robust, multi-disciplinary community of compounding pharmacy professionals.

-- 1.4.2 The public recognizes and values APC members for their professional ethics. - 1.5 (PROFESSIONAL COMMUNITY) Members engage in a robust, multi-disciplinary community of compounding pharmacy professionals. - 1.5.1 Members actively engage in exchange of ideas among pharmacy compounding professionals. - 1.5.2 Practitioners, technicians and students are empowered to be leaders in compounding pharmacy professions.
+- 1.5.1 Members actively engage in exchange of ideas among pharmacy compounding professionals. - 1.5.2 APC engages the entire scopt of 503A and 503B pharmacy compounding as members including pharmacists, technicians, owners, educators, students, researchers, supply chain professionals, presribers, and patients.